triggermesh/test-infra/README.md

 */
 ```

+The `Makefile` also outlines the required environment variables.

 ## Package organization

 Each subdirectory of the `test/e2e` package contains a series of tests organized by category (e.g. _Sources_, _Targets_,